mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 - FS - :ref:`Flow Status <knowledge-base-can-flow-status>`
 - BS - :ref:`Block Size <knowledge-base-can-block-size>`
 - ST_min - :ref:`Separation Time minimum <knowledge-base-can-st-min>`
-- N/A - Not Applicable (byte does not carry any information)
+- N/A - Not applicable (the byte does not contain protocol information)

 .. _knowledge-base-can-single-frame:

 Single Frame
 ''''''''''''
-Single Frame (SF) is used by CAN entities to transmit a diagnostic message with a payload short enough to fit it into a single CAN packet.
-In other words, Single Frame carries payload of an entire diagnostic message.
+Single Frame (SF) is used to transmit an entire diagnostic message that fits into one CAN Packet.
-Number of payload bytes carried by SF is specified by :ref:`Single Frame Data Length <knowledge-base-can-single-frame-data-length>` value.
+Payload length is defined by :ref:`SF_DL <knowledge-base-can-single-frame-data-length>`.

 .. _knowledge-base-can-single-frame-data-length: